WPTravelteam/wp-travel/readme.txt

 * Fixed individual trip partial payout not working when setting first payment as 100%.
 * Fixed Payment status issue for Bank Deposit.
 * Fixed string translation for booking detail page.
+* Fixed inventory not deducting when time enabled for trip.

 Layout Fixes:
 * Fixed Multiple loaders showing on the checkout page.